GWR and BR (WR) Models 6

 modelled in this picture.
 The tender had many partners during its 27 year

-life - mostly "Castles", but also a "Star" and two other
+life - mostly 'Castles', but also a 'Star' and two other 'Halls'.
+A kit

-just behind the front buffer beams were removed in the 1950s, thus making
+These weights were removed in the 1950s, thus making the locos lighter,

 No.1471 is of course, a Collett 48xx (later 14xx), designed for